willcl-ark/nix-ci/README.md

    cirrus.env: CIRRUS_TOKEN=<cirrus-token>
    ```

-   Replace `<cirrus-token>` with a Cirrus CI persistent worker pool
+   Replace `<cirrus-token>` with a Cirrus CI persistent worker pool *Registration
-   *Registration Token*.
-You can reuse the token from the other
+   Token*.
+You can reuse the token from the other runners.
-   runners.

-5. Add all new files (`git status`) to git and then redeploy `runnerXX`
+5. Add all new files (`git status`) to git and then deploy the host once to provision
-   once.
+   the secrets.

    ```bash
    $ sh deploy.sh runnerXX